 Try reiterating what you hoped the partnership would be, then give them a chance to explain why they haven’t been holding up their end of the bargain.

 Many times, miscommunication or a life event are the culprit.
 If they seem genuine, I recommend giving them a second chance.
 You never want to burn bridges if you don’t have to!

 It’s essential to stay in touch with your partners throughout the process.
 Even if you don’t have any updates, just sending a friendly check-in message (or having a casual, non-business related conversation) can go a long way.

 The partnership may go so well that you want to extend it.
 Having a good relationship with the influencer makes it more likely they’ll want to work with you again.

 Remember: you’re the face of your brand, so it’s important to be professional.
 But there’s nothing wrong with getting to know your brand reps on a personal level.
 In fact, I strongly encourage it!

-Now that you’re prepared to hold your own influencer rep search (without any costly mistakes), it’s time to make it happen!
+Now that you’re prepared to dip your toes into influencer marketing on Instagram (without any costly mistakes), it’s time to make it happen!
 Download the tips & templates below to save yourself some hassle.